republic-of-folk/folk-airsoft/README.md

 This addon provides two types of ammunition: `rof_B_6mm_020g_bb` and `rof_B_6mm_020g_lethal`.

 When working on your mod, add requirement for `rof_weapons_airsoft_core` and create magazines that use one of these ammo classes and has attribute `initSpeed = 107;` (which gives you 350fps muzzle velocity), and `tracersEvery = 1;` (so pellets are visible in flight).

+## Changelog

+### v1.0.0 - 26.08.2019

+#### Added

+* Base ammo classes in lethal and non-lethal versions.
+* P90 SMG in 4 texture variants (as in vanilla).
+50, 100 and 300 round magazines for it.
+* P99 pistol and 16 round magazines for it.

 ## Disclaimer